-British professor Lindsay Bremner says she was denied entry into India despite valid visa
+Architecture professor from UK says she was denied entry into India despite valid visa

-The academician said that she was made to take a flight back to London ‘without any room for recourse’.
+The academician, Lindsay Bremner, said that she was made to take a flight back to London ‘without any room for recourse’.

-A United Kingdom-based academician on Sunday said that she was denied entry into India and was deported to London despite having a valid visa and passport.
+An architecture professor from the United Kingdom’s University of Westminster on Sunday said that she was denied entry into India and was deported to London despite having a valid visa and passport.

-Bremner said that she was made to take a flight back to London “without any room for recourse”.

-The academician, Lindsay Bremner, is the director of research in the School of Architecture and Cities at the University of Westminster, London.
-She said that authorities at the Chennai airport cited “immigration issues” as the reason for denying her entry into India.
+The academician, Lindsay Bremner, said that she was made to take a flight back to London “without any room for recourse”.
+The Chennai airport cited “immigration issues” as the reason for denying her entry into India, Bremner added.

-Bremner said that her experience appeared to be part of a “growing trend by countries hostile to academics they think might be bad publicity”.
+Bremner said in a Facebook post that her experience appeared to be part of a “growing trend by countries hostile to academics they think might be bad publicity”.
 She added that such incidents make a farce of the visa process.

 In March, anthropologist Filippo Osella was deported to the United Kingdom from the Thiruvananthapuram airport.
 The immigration officials had not given a reason for deporting Osella.